wp-plugins/contexture-page-security/readme.txt

 = Features =
 1. Easy to use and integrates seamlessly with WordPress.
 1. Restrict your ENTIRE website (use WordPress as an intranet)!
-1. Restrict categories, tags, or custom taxonomies!
+1. Restrict categories, tags, or even custom taxonomy terms!
 1. Subscription support!
 Set expiration dates for memberships.
 1. Create customized "Access Denied" pages!
 1. Fully Ajax-loaded!
 All your security updates are saved in real time!